 That’s all there is to a DIY monogram journal for a girl or tween!
 Super simple!

 Now, let’s move onto the Dollar Tree clipboard tutorial.
 This one is easy too but takes a lot longer just because of the drying time.

 You can use cardstock or a folder like I did.
 I opened the folder up and laid it on top of the clipboard and made marks where I needed to cut it (leave 1/4″ around the folder where the clipboard will show).
 Then cut the folder with scissors or a paper cutter to the size you need.
 Cut the inside pocket out if there is one.

-Place the folder that you cut out on the mod podge coated clipboard and scrape it down with a credit card or scraper.
-I start from the middle and scrape it the edges and then keep going around til the whole board is scraped.
+Place the folder that you cut out on the mod podge-coated clipboard and scrape it down with a credit card or scraper.
+I start from the middle and scrape the edges and then keep going around till the whole board is scraped.

 Then you are going to apply another layer of mod podge over the entire folder.
 I held the clip up while I was painting on the mod podge then stuck a little piece of wax paper underneath it while it dries.
 (If you have a clipboard that you can remove the hardware, I would do that since it would make it a little easier!)